Calligraphy: Europe

 Folio 27r from the Lindisfarne Gospels (c.
 700) contains the incipit from the Gospel of Matthew.

 Calligraphy in a Latin Bible of 1407 on display in Malmesbury Abbey, England.
-This Bible was hand-written in Belgium, by Gerard Brils, for reading aloud in a monastery.
+This Bible was handwritten in Belgium, by Gerard Brils, for reading aloud in a monastery.

 Georgian calligraphy is a centuries-old tradition of an artistic writing of the Georgian language with its three scripts.